|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 The State of Florida claims ownership of most of the logs since they are located on sovereign submerged lands.
 In 2000, a moratorium prohibiting deadhead logging was lifted allowing loggers to retrieve deadhead logs from Florida water bodies upon authorization and according to specific legal and environmental conditions.
 However, logs that were originally branded by the logging companies may still be claimed by their original owners.
 Today, the authorization is provided through DEPís issuance of an Environmental Resource Permit from the Submerged Lands and Environmental Resource Permitting Program and through a Use Agreement from the Governor and Cabinet serving as the Board of Trustees of the Internal Improvement Trust Fund.

 What do you need to do to deadhead log?

-The Deadhead Logging program is based out of DEPís Northwest District Office in Pensacola.
+The Deadhead Logging program is based out of DEPís Main Office in Tallahassee.

-For more information please contact the Deadhead Logging Permitter at:
+For more information please contact the Deadhead Logging Coordinator at:

 2600 Blair Stone Road M.S.
 3500

 Tallahassee, Florida 32399